CenterForCollectiveLearning/comchoice/README.md

 As shown in the table above, `borda` method includes alternatives' Borda score and their aggregate position.

-Next, if you are interested in testing other rules using the same data, you just need to execute another method to the class already defined.
+Next, if you are interested in testing other rules using the same data, you just need to execute another function to the dataframe already defined.
 For instance, `condorcet` method calculates the Condorcet winner of an election.

 ```
+from comchoice.aggregate import condorcet

 condorcet(df, weak=True)
 ```